Skip to main content

 We must only process personal information that is adequate, relevant and limited to what is necessary in relation to the purposes for which it is processed.

-We must only process personal information that is adequate, relevant and limited in order to properly fulfil the desired processing purposes.
+We must only process personal information that is adequate, relevant and limited in order to properly fulfill the desired processing purposes.
 We must not process personal information that is unnecessary to achieve those purposes.

 Rule 5 – Accuracy: